The 5 questions to answer before you buy a wireless security camera

 Connect your wireless security cameras to a voice-controlled smart assistant and you'll be able to use them as a doorbell camera.
 When the camera is linked to Google Home or Alexa, you can see who's at your door, unlock your smart door lock with your phone, and let visitors in without getting up.

-To connect Alexa with your security system ($95 at Amazon.com), use the manufacturer's companion app or website to link the two.
+To connect Alexa with your security system, use the manufacturer's companion app or website to link the two.
 If you have trouble, be sure the camera is connected to the same Wi-Fi network that your Alexa uses.
 Then, speak your device wake word to the Echo or other Alexa device and say, for example, "Alexa, show the [camera name] camera on television."

 To connect your security system to Google home: